 Table of Contents

-The initial process in developing an information security policy is to identify which laws, regulations, and information security drivers are applicable to your institution.
+The initial process in developing an information security policy is to work with appropriate offices across campus to identify which laws, regulations, and information security drivers are applicable to your institution.

 Perform a high level gap analysis of each regulatory requirement and driver that is applicable to determine where policy is needed.

 Develop a prioritized action plan that will help you organize your efforts.

 Prepare a summary document of the impact that the information security policy or policies will have on the institution.
 The document should:

 Communicate the reason or business justification for the policy, as well as the risks and negative impact of not implementing the policy

 Identify regulatory, technical, cultural, and organizational dependencies for implementation of the policy

 Identify milestones and possible roadblocks of implementation, compliance, and enforcement